 Malus x 'Centzan'

-|Average Size at Maturity||Moderate growing; reaches 25 ft. tall, 15 to 20 ft. wide.|
+|Mature Size||Moderate growing; reaches 25 ft. tall, 15 to 20 ft. wide.|

 |Design Ideas||This trees small stature make it perfect for the home landscape.
 Use it as a specimen or plant several as a backdrop to the formal garden in low lying, moist areas.
 Add color to mixed beds with this tree, but plant clear of structures and walkways.
 This tree will spread somewhat at maturity and drop fruit.
 Can be easily trained as a fruit bearing espalier.|